Linaro/website/_posts/current/blog/2020-11-30-linaro-engineering-highlights-november-2020.md

 {% include image.html path="/assets/images/content/lkft-icon.png" class="small-inline left" alt="LKFT icon" %} Linus Walleji from the KWG has worked on the ARMv7 enablement of KASAN which was delivered in the recent 5.11 release.

 KASAN is the Linux kernel support for a kernel address sanitization.
 (KASAN, <http://lwn.net/Articles/612153/>) uses compiler instrumentation present in GCC 4.9 and above based releases to identify invalid memory accesses as they occur with low-performance overhead.
-KASAN can be used to both improve testing of code and help developers diagnose problems.This feature requires per architecture implementation in the kernel that was available for x86-64 systems but previously not for ARMv7 systems.
+KASAN can be used to both improve testing of code and help developers diagnose problems.
+This feature requires per architecture implementation in the kernel that was available for x86-64 systems but previously not for ARMv7 systems.

 The first issue \[1] KASAN for Armv7 uncovered quickly followed the merge.
 Naresh Kamboju reported the first bug revealed two hours after discovery on a Beaglebone X15, six hours later, Vignesh\[2] posted a fix.